Goduine Koyalipou

-Goduine Koyalipou (born 15 February 2000) is a Central African professional footballer who plays as a winger for La Liga club Levante on loan from Lens.
+Goduine Koyalipou (born 15 February 2000) is a Central African professional footballer who plays as a winger for Belgian Pro League club Kortrijk on loan from French club Lens.
 A former youth international for France, he plays for the Central African Republic national team.

 Club career

 Koyalipou moved to France from the Central African Republic as a young child, and joined the Niort academy at the age of 7.
 Koyalipou made his professional debut for Niort in a 2–1 Ligue 2 loss to Stade de Reims on 8 December 2017.
 He signed his first professional contract on 26 January 2018.

 Koyalipou signed for Swiss club Lausanne-Sport in June 2021.
 On 4 January 2023, he was loaned to Avranches in Championnat National.

 On 17 July 2023, Koyaliou signed a three-year contract with Beveren in Belgium.
 On 6 August of the following year, he moved to CSKA Sofia where he signed a three-year contract.

 On 9 January 2025, Koyalipou returned to France and signed a three-and-a-half-year contract with Lens.
 On 29 July, he was loaned to La Liga side Levante for one year.
-He scored his first goal in a 4-0 victory over Girona.
+He scored his first goal in a 4–0 victory over Girona.
+On 29 January 2026, Koyalipou moved on a new loan to Angers.
+On 16 July 2026, he was loaned by Kortrijk in Belgium, with an option to buy.